 Alberta is one of the best province in the country when it comes to financial factors because of low up-front costs and PACE financing options.
 We’ve scored Alberta 24/30 for this section.

 Cost of Installation

-The upfront cost of installation is obviously one of the largest factors that determines whether or not a person is going to switch to solar.
-The current prices in Alberta range from $2.50-$3.50 with the average price being somewhere around $2.89.
+The upfront cost of installation is obviously one of the largest factors that determine whether or not a person is going to switch to solar.
+The current average price range in Alberta is about $2.51-$2.77/kW.

 Property Assessed Clean Energy (PACE) is an innovative financing option that allows you to cover the entire upfront cost of your solar system (or energy efficiency upgrades) with a $0 down, long amortization period, low interest ‘loan’.

 However, unlike a typical loan, this loan is attached to your property (not you) and is paid back on your property tax bill as a Local Improvement Charge (LIC).
 The only eligibility is that you need to own a certain portion of your home.